Anmol-Baranwal/Anmol-Baranwal/README.md

 <div>

 <i>&nbsp; Experiencing the exhilaration of having your work recognized and appreciated by the community is an unmatched sensation.
-I have an unwavering passion for crafting cutting-edge solutions with open source at heart.</i><br><br>
+I have an unwavering dedication to exploring trending technologies like web3 and blockchain.</i><br><br>

 👋 Greetings!
 It's great to have you here.
 I'm Anmol Baranwal, an enthusiastic full-stack developer hailing from India.

-It's a pleasure to connect with fellow tech enthusiasts like you.
+🏆 Secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for 2 lakh+ audiences.

-🎓 &nbsp; With a Bachelor of Technology degree in computer science, I'm always pushing the boundaries of what's possible in the world of technology.
+🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science.

-🔥 &nbsp; As an active member of the programming community, I proudly engage on [daily.dev](https://app.daily.dev/Anmol-Baranwal) with over <em>5k+</em> reputation, where I share my insights and connect with amazing individuals like you.

 🤝 &nbsp; Let's connect on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and collaborate on projects that make a difference.
-I can't wait to hear your ideas and explore new opportunities together.

-🚀 &nbsp; Passionate about both community engagement and crafting cutting-edge solutions, I bring a unique blend of expertise as a Full-Stack developer.
-My forte lies in exploring and harnessing the potential of cutting-edge technologies such as Next.js.
+🚀 &nbsp; Passionate about community engagement and crafting cutting-edge solutions, I bring a unique blend of expertise as a Full-Stack developer.
+My forte lies in exploring and harnessing the potential of trending technologies such as Next.js and TypeScript.

 🔖 &nbsp; I've been busy creating valuable content and producing articles that educate and inspire others in the tech community.
-Explore my insightful reads and join my 1k+ followers on [dev.to](https://dev.to/anmolbaranwal), where I strive to provide awesome resources and foster a vibrant community of tech enthusiasts.
+Explore my insightful reads and join my 1k+ followers on [dev.to](https://dev.to/anmolbaranwal).

+🔥 &nbsp; As an active member of the programming community, I proudly engage on [daily.dev](https://app.daily.dev/Anmol-Baranwal) with over <em>5k+</em> reputation.

 🎁 I have actively participated in the product hunt community, where my exceptional free and open-source resource received 40+ upvotes.
 Check out the product on [Product Hunt](https://www.producthunt.com/posts/awesome-illustrations-for-projects) to see its impact.